-As recently announced the previously undisclosed fields that are the subject of the collaboration between Optiscan and Zeiss are neurosurgery, ear, nose and throat surgery and spinal surgery.
-During the second half of the year, the interim trial results were reported at the annual conference of the American Academy of Neurological Surgeons (AANS).
+Optiscan and Zeiss started their collaboration in July 2008, and as recently announced, the fields that are the subject of the collaboration are neurosurgery, ear, nose and throat surgery and spinal surgery.
+During the second half of the year, the interim results of the trial activity were reported at the annual conference of the American Academy of Neurological Surgeons (AANS).
 The results also featured as the winner of a prestigious Springer Journal of Neuro-Oncology Award.
 The abstract can be found on the AANS website.

-Zeiss and Optiscan were significantly buoyed by these results and as a direct result the parties entered into a new agreement in focused on ongoing development of the application.
+Zeiss and Optiscan were significantly buoyed by these results and as a consequence the parties entered into a new agreement which focused on ongoing development of the application.
+This new agreement is for a period of 12 months and sees the parties working together to complete an extensive human trial of the technology.